Is LAP-BAND® SYSTEM Right for You?

-Before you can use the LAP-BAND® Adjustable Gastric Banding System, you need to qualify medically.
-Your physician or surgeon needs to know that you're healthy enough for the minimally invasive procedure.
-While only a physician or surgeon can give you a complete medical evaluation, the criteria listed here should help you get started.
+We hope you can be the next successful LAP-BAND® System patient.
+But before you take the next step, you have to know if you’re medically qualified.
+You need to be healthy enough for the minimally invasive procedure.
+While only your physician or surgeon can give you a complete medical evaluation, the information listed here should get you off to a good start.

 The LAP-BAND® System may be right for